A heady mix of culture, heritage and cool

 Music and Nightlife

-Everything a budding WAG needs is here, from the behemoth that is the Trafford Centre , 15 minutes outside the centre, to the independent delights of the Northern Quarter’s boutiques.
-For designer outlets, King Street has always been the place to spot those Coronation Street stars spending some of that TV wedge, while Affleck’s Palace is a labyrinth of market stalls and vintage shops.
+Everything a budding fashionista needs is here, from the behemoth that is the Trafford Centre , 15 minutes outside the centre, to the independent delights of the Northern Quarter’s boutiques.
+For designer outlets, King Street has always been the place, while Affleck’s Palace is a labyrinth of market stalls and vintage shops.

 Football inevitably looms large over this city, with two of the world’s biggest clubs eyeing each other moodily across town.
 Both Manchester City and United offer tours that help to explain the history of the clubs, and their importance to the city at large.
-If you’d rather see Dave Lee Travis play MacBeth than watch a football match, Manchester also does cricket, with Old Trafford an easy trip from the centre.
-There are also fantastic cycling and swimming facilities, a welcome legacy from the 2002 Commonwealth Games.
+Manchester also does cricket, with Old Trafford an easy trip from the centre.

-Once you’ve shown them round Old Trafford, the Legoland Discovery Centre should keep their brains occupied for a while, while the Manchester Museum has 15 galleries featuring collections from all over the world, including a ghoulish selection of mummies in the Egyptology galleries.
+Once you’ve shown tthe kids around Old Trafford, the Legoland Discovery Centre should keep their brains occupied for a while, while the Manchester Museum has 15 galleries featuring collections from all over the world, including a ghoulish selection of mummies in the Egyptology galleries.
 Kids will also love exploring the incredible countryside on Manchester’s doorstep, with the Peak District in particular offering walking, mountain biking and other activities within easy reach.